GajananSD/Wordle-Finder/README.md

 # Wordle-Finder

-### Wordle is a game to guess a random 5 letter word within 6 guesses.
-### I developed a python program to guess that word.
 [YouTube Link](https://youtu.be/bsNv2LcR04c)

 ##### Wordle Game
 https://www.nytimes.com/games/wordle <br>
 https://wordlegame.org/

+# What is Wordle? <br>

+Wordle is a daily online word game created by Josh Wardle and later sold to The New York Times Company.
+Every 24 hours, there is a new word of the day, and we have to figure it out in 6 tries.
+Since its launch, the game has become very popular.
+According to The New Times, over 300,000 people play the game daily. <br>